qasimwarraich/VAMR_Summary/VAMR.md

 5. How do we enforce smoothness (regularization) and how do we incorporate depth discontinuities (mathematical expressions)?
+   - We use a lambda value and a regularisation term that suppresses jumps or discontinuities that are revealed by the derivatives of $d(u,v)$.

 6. What happens if we increase lambda (the regularization term)?
 What if lambda is 0?
 And if lambda is too big?
+   - Increasing Lambda puts a veil a long a noisy point cloud.
+But the problem is we are smoothing over discontinuities and filling in holes so to say.
+   - Lambda has to be estimated.
+We make lambda according to image gradients.
+     If we have a strong gradient we don't won’t to smooth but if we have a weak gradient we probably want to smooth.
+Strong gradients aka edges are not always indicators of depth discontinuities but are a good estimation nonetheless.
+A simple example of this failing would be a picture of a picture.
+The algorithm would assume the edges of the nested picture are a depth discontinuity but this is not the case.
+This is where semantic and learning models can improve results.

 7. What is the optimal baseline for multi-view stereo?
+    - Smaller 10% of the ration between the motion and the depth.
+Basically the motion is very small.
+With a smaller baseline the patch will appear similar in different views where as with a large baseline it may be easier to triangulate but the appearance will be different.

 8. What are the advantages of GPUs?
+    - GPU allows the calculation in parallel of thousands of calculations.
+This is done through the utilisation of thousands of small cores.

 ## Lecture 12b : Place Recognition